 A high protein diet in felines can lead to changes in their urine.
 The high protein increases the levels of urea because protein is broken down into amino acids in the body, and with higher acidity in urine, there will be more urea in the urine.
 This process is beneficial for cats because it can help to get rid of any excess toxins in their bodies.
 However, it will make your home smell bad!

 In the long term, it may be worth looking at the balance of macronutrients in your cat’s diet and it is important to make sure that they also have plenty of water to drink so that they don’t become dehydrated.

 Urinary tract infections (UTIs) are a relatively common problem in cats and can cause a variety of symptoms, including frequent urination, straining to urinate, blood in the urine, and even kidney failure.
 A UTI is usually caused by bacteria that travel up the urinary tract and infect the bladder or kidneys.
 The most commonly observable symptom in cats is frequent urination and urinating even when there is little urine in the bladder.
 This can lead to accidents around your home.

 With a larger surface area exposed to cat pee, it’s more likely you’ll smell ammonia around the house.
-UTIs can be cured with antibiotics, and it is crucial you take your cat to the vet if your suspect this is the problem.
+UTIs can be cured with antibiotics, and you must take your cat to the vet if you suspect this is the problem.

 6. Kidney Problems

 Kidney problems can change the smell of a cat’s urine.
 This is because when the kidneys are not working properly, they cannot filter out the toxins from the blood as they should.
 These toxins can cause the urine to smell different than normal.
 The odor may be stronger or more ammonia-like, and it can be difficult to get rid of.
 If your cat has a kidney problem, it is important to get them the help they need.